Kisona Selvaduray

 Kisona Selvaduray (born 1 October 1998) is a Malaysian badminton player.
-She was the bronze medalist at the 2013 Asian Youth Games in the girls' singles event.
+She was the bronze medalist at the 2013 Asian Youth Games in the women's singles category.
 She won her first senior international title at the Indonesia International Series tournament in the women's singles event.

+She also won gold medal twice in the Malaysia International Series tournament in 2017 and 2018.
+On top of that, she dominated the women's singles in 2019 SEA Games.

 Career

 In 2013, Kisona won the bronze medal at the Asian Youth Games beating compatriot Ho Yen Mei in the bronze medal match.

 Kisona won her first senior international title at the 2017 Indonesia International, and then won back-to-back Malaysia International Series in 2017 and 2018.

 In 2019, Kisona won the International Series event in Greece and Sydney.
-In December, she won the gold medal in the women's singles at the 2019 Southeast Asian Games.
+In December, she won the gold medal in the women's singles at the 2019 SEA Games.